 At Latex Couture, we think everyone should be taking steps to reduce their carbon footprint.
-Latex Couture is no exception, we strive to be carbon neutral and even aspiring to be carbon positive.
+Latex Couture is no exception, we strive to be carbon neutral.
 We reduce our carbon footprint in a number of ways but first, Let’s speak about the Latex material itself.

 What is latex?

 The simple answer - Latex is rubber, Typically a mixture of water, rubber and pigments.